French Leek Tart Recipe

 Tapenade is a popular spread that originates from the south of France.
 It is made from olives, capers and other ingredients.
 You should be able to find a good quality jarred tapenade, or try this tapenade recipe if you are feeling ambitious.

 For different effects, try making this tart in different shaped tart pans.
-You can find a small collection of these on Easy French Food.
+You can find a small collection of these on Easy French Food: tart pans.

 Leek Tart with Green Olive Tapenade